Skip to Main Content

 F 610.667.7706

-Michelle M. Newcomer, eDiscovery Counsel to the Firm, concentrates her practice in the area of eDiscovery, where she provides counsel to litigation teams across the Firm on eDiscovery matters arising in the Firm’s securities, consumer, antitrust, and other complex actions.
-Michelle is adept and experienced in managing all aspects and phases of Discovery.
-She regularly leads discovery conferences and navigates complex issues regarding the preservation, search and production of electronically stored information, including disputes over custodians, search protocols and technology assisted review methodologies.
-Michelle also effectively manages large-scale document reviews using advanced analytic tools and strategic workflows, and briefs and argues eDiscovery motions where necessary.
+Michelle M. Newcomer is eDiscovery Counsel to the Firm.
+She focuses her practice on discovery issues, from preservation through production, and provides counsel to litigation teams across the Firm on matters arising in the Firm’s securities, consumer, antitrust, and other complex actions.
+Michelle is adept and experienced in managing all aspects and phases of the discovery process.
+She regularly leads discovery conferences and negotiates protocols governing electronically stored information, and helps litigation teams navigate complex issues regarding the preservation, collection, search and production of electronically stored information, including developing effective technology-assisted review protocols.
+Michelle also briefs and argues discovery motions where necessary.

 Prior to serving in this role, Michelle focused her practice in the area of securities litigation, where she represented individual and institutional investors and Sovereign Wealth Funds in class actions, direct actions, and non-U.S. collective actions asserting violations of U.S. and foreign securities laws.
 She has been involved in dozens of securities class actions in which the Firm has served as Lead or Co-Lead Counsel, through all aspects of pre-trial, trial, and appellate proceedings, and was part of the trial team in the Firm’s most recent securities fraud class action trial, which resulted in a jury verdict on liability and damages in favor of investors.